 Described by the Sunday Times as ‘exuberantly stylish’, Julian Perkins enjoys a demanding career as a conductor and keyboard player.
 He is Founder-Director of Sounds Baroque and designate Artistic Director of Cambridge Handel Opera.

 As a conductor, Julian has performed staged opera productions for organisations such as the Buxton Festival, Dutch National Opera Academy, Grimeborn Festival, Guildhall School of Music & Drama, Kings Place, New Chamber Opera and New Kent Opera, and concert performances with, among others, the Bampton Classical Players, Barts Chamber Choir, Bury Court Opera, New London Singers, Rodolfus Choir and Spiritato.
 He has acted as a conductor and Baroque coach for some fifteen projects with the Southbank Sinfonia, in which modern string players learn to perform earlier music with Baroque bows, and coaches students as a visiting teacher at the Royal Academy of Music, Royal College of Music and Royal Northern College of Music.
-Plans for 2017 include returns to the Two Moors Festival and JAM on the Marsh Festival to direct Sounds Baroque, Anghiari Festival to conduct Southbank Sinfonia, solo recitals at the Deal Festival and Swaledale Festival, and performances with Northern Ireland Opera in Handel's Radamisto.
+Plans for 2017 include returns to the Two Moors Festival and JAM on the Marsh Festival to direct Sounds Baroque, Anghiari Festival to conduct Southbank Sinfonia, J. S. Bach's complete Brandenburg Concertos with the Orchestra of Welsh National Opera, solo recitals at the Deal Festival and Swaledale Festival, and televised appearances playing in the finals of the BBC Cardiff Singer of the World.
 He will also be releasing the second volume of Mozart's keyboard duets with Emma Abbate for Resonus Classics, and the first complete recording of Howells's clavichord music on clavichord.

 Julian read music at King’s College, Cambridge, before pursuing advanced studies at the Schola Cantorum, Basle and the Royal Academy of Music, London.
 Singing is central to Julian’s approach to music; the prestigious Baylis programme at English National Opera and tours singing in the Monteverdi Choir were formative experiences.
 His mentors have included Noelle Barker, David Parry and Trevor Pinnock.
 He is a Fellow of the Royal College of Organists, and has been elected an Associate of the Royal Academy of Music in recognition of his 'significant contribution' thus far to the music profession.